zsviczian/obsidian-excalidraw-plugin/README.md

   - Drag from the desired file from the Obsidian file explorer and hold down CTRL/CMD while dropping the file onto the canvas.
   - Use the command palette action: `Insert markdown file from vault`
   - Use custom woff, woff2 or TTF font to display the document, you can set the default font to use under Excalidraw Settings.
+  - You can set a custom css for rendering the snapshot images of your markdown documents.
+Setting the font-family in the css is currently not supported, it can only be set separately using the setting explained above. (for a demonstration watch this [video](https://youtu.be/K6qZkTz8GHs))
+    - To help with styling you can observe the SVG snapshot of the markdown document created by Excalidraw.
+Open Obsidian Developer Console (CTRL+Shift+i) and execute the following command: `ExcalidrawAutomate.mostRecentMarkdownSVG`
   - You can control appearance of the embedded markdown file on a file by file bases by adding the following front matter keys to your markdown document:
     - `excalidraw-font: Virgil|Cascadia|font_file_name.extension`
     - `excalidraw-font-color: css-color-name|#HEXcolor|any-other-html-standard-format`, you can find css color names [here](https://www.w3schools.com/colors/colors_names.asp).
+    - `excalidraw-css: "css-filename|css snippet"`
   - Switch to markdown view or use CTRL/CMD+ALT/OPT click on the image to edit properties of the embed: [[filename#^blockref|WIDTHxMAXHEIGHT]]
 - Includes full [QuickAdd](https://github.com/chhoumann/quickadd), [Templater](https://silentvoid13.github.io/Templater/) and [Dataview](https://blacksmithgu.github.io/obsidian-dataview/docs/api/intro/) support through ExcalidrawAutomate.
 Check out the [detailed help + examples](https://zsviczian.github.io/obsidian-excalidraw-plugin/).
 I also have a [YouTube ExcalidrawAutomate Playlist](https://www.youtube.com/playlist?list=PL6mqgtMZ4NP1IR4nXxSlMA4PA5E-qpyHZ) with lots of examples.
 - REQUIRES AN OBSIDIAN SYNC SUBSCRIPTION: Full drawing file history and synchronization between devices